System Design Space

 Management and regulation of agency

-• Agent metrics become part of the DX platform and engineering management at the organizational level.
+• Agent metrics become part of the engineering platform and the management loop around it.

 Related topic